Rate-Limiting-Nullifier/rlnjs/README.md

 A proof can be invalid in the following conditions:
 - The proof is not for you.
 You're using a different `rlnIdentifier`
-- The proof is not for the current epoch
+- The proof is not for the current epoch or message
 - The snark proof itself is invalid

 ### Saving a proof